The Fairwork Project is hiring for the following two positions:

 These posts are available immediately.

 The post of Postdoctoral Researcher I is fixed-term until 30 June 2022 in the first instance with the possibility of renewal thereafter.
+Only online applications received before 12.00 midday on 10 September 2020 will be considered for this position.

 To be considered for both positions, please submit applications for both calls.